 Just when you think that Murphy couldn’t do any more damage, he decides to sideswipe you.
 You just can’t seem to get a break, yet there’s complete peace about what is going on all around you.
 I have heard it best put this way; “chaotic peace.”
 Recently, this is where we found ourselves.
 It seems like we can’t escape this cycle that never ends.
 But I know one thing that is for sure is that He never ends either.

-Perhaps, I should start from the reason that I decided to write this.
-A few weeks ago, Sara and I had some major things that occurred in our house.
+Perhaps, I should start with the reason that I decided to write this.
+Last year, Sara and I had some major things that occurred in our house.
 In one week, we had our furnace, microwave, and dryer go out.
 Needless to say, these were not cheap fixes or issues to take care of.
 One may bring up the fact that we are tithers and according to Malachi 3, the one who devours is rebuked for our sakes.
 It would be easy to question and wonder.
-It would probably be even easier to doubt than it would be to know in faith that God has taken care of it all.
+It would probably be even easier to doubt that it would be to know in faith that God has taken care of it all.

 I had a lot of questions in our previous issues.
 I asked the Lord a lot of questions.
 I also made this statement “Lord, I just don’t understand.”
 Within a moment, I heard the Lord say in my spirit, ” I have not called you to understand.
 I have called you to trust Me.”